-Ref Control Function а Trim control - handle Raises and lowers the engines/drives for best efficiency, or for conditions such as shallow water b Trim control - trackpad or trailering. с NEUTRAL-lights Illuminate when the engine is in the neutral gear position.
-The lights flash when the engine is in throttle-only mode. d TRANSFER Allows boat control to be transferred to a different helm.
-Refer to Helm Transfer. е DOCK Available during ERC operation only.
-Control lever throttle capacity is reduced to approximately 50% of normal control lever throttle demand. f + increase Increases the brightness settings for the trackpad. g THROTTLE ONLY Allows the boat operator to increase engine RPM without shifting into gear.
-Refer to Throttle-Only Mode . h - decrease Decreases the brightness settings for the trackpad. i 1 LEVER Enables the throttle and shift functions of all engines to be controlled by the port lever.
-Refer to Single-Lever Mode . j SYNC Turns the auto-synchronization feature off or on.
-Refer to Synchronizing Eng Turns the auto-synchronization feature off or on.
-Refer to Synchronizing Engines.
+Ref Control Function а Trim control - handle Raises and lowers the engines/drives for best efficiency, or for conditions such as shallow water b Trim control - trackpad or trailering. С c NEUTRAL -lights Illuminate when the engine is in the neutral gear position.
+The lights flash when the engine is throttle-only mode. d TRANSFER Allows boat control to be transferred to a different helm.
+Refer to Helm Transfer . е DOCK Available during ERC operation only.
+Control lever throttle capacity is reduced to approximately 50% of normal control lever throttle demand. f f + increase Increases the brightness settings for the trackpad. g g THROTTLE ONLY Allows the boat operator to increase engine RPM without shifting into gear.
+Refer to Throttle-Only Mode. h - decrease Decreases the brightness settings for the trackpad. i i 1 LEVER Enables the throttle and shift functions of all engines to be controlled by the por Single-Lever Mode. j SYNC Turns the auto-synchronization feature off or on.
+Refer to Synchronizing Engines .